McCook topples Gering on senior night

 Gering will finish off the regular season next week on the road as they face Chadron.
 Schanaman said the goal is to close out the season with a win and they need to just play under control.

-“Win the game is a goal for sure [next week],” Schanaman said.
-“We need to stay out of own heads again, move the ball down the field, and play good defense.”
+“Win the game is a goal for sure,” Schanaman said.
+“We need to stay out of own heads again, move the ball down the field and play good defense.”

 (0) comments